Adidas sees role for Reebok despite writedown

 Adidas shares rose 5 percent, hitting an all-time high as markets took a shine to the stronger margins and a 35 percent dividend hike.

-Shares in local rival Puma, majority owned by France's PPR, added 1 percent, while German blue chip stocks traded at their highest level in five years.
+Shares in local rival Puma (PUMG.DE), majority owned by France's PPR, added 1 percent, while German blue chip stocks traded at their highest level in five years.

 Last year was a bumper year for sports, with the Olympics in London and the European soccer championships taking place the same summer in Poland and Ukraine.